RubinhoGomes/DaysCalculator/README.md

 # Days Calculator

-This project implements a way to calculate the days between two dates

-## TODO: implement way to calculate just the weekdays
+This project implements a way to calculate the days between two dates, calculate the hours and in the future a way to calculate your salary.

+## Requeriments:
+* A computer
+* A text editor to change what you want
+* A brain

+## Credits:
+Credits to myself, Rubinho Gomes, to do this small project to help people to calculate the salary